ianha/LastResort/README.md

-Last Resort is a Ruby gem and standalone server that monitors for critical emails (like a server going down) and calls your telephone to tell you about it.
+Last Resort is a Ruby gem and standalone server that monitors for critical emails (like a server going down) and calls your phone to tell you about it.

 ### Installation